Military tradition

-Military tradition is the practices associated with the military or soldiers such as the styles of military uniform, drill, or the music of a military unit.
+Military tradition or military culture is the practices associated with the military or soldiers such as the styles of military uniform, drill, or the music of a military unit.

-In the United States

-In the United States, military tradition can refer simply to a father-son relationship or a much longer, ancestors-long line (which is the normal meaning).
-Military tradition refers to the tradition in a family to systematically destine one of its sons for a military career.
-This tradition is associated to the Southern United States who, as a whole, would have a military tradition.
-This is represented in the much higher representation of Southerners in the U.S. Military today and throughout the nation's history.

 In Europe

 In Europe, tradition was a principle of military culture that had evolved out of the Middle Ages' concept of chivalry.

-Within Europe a wide variety of separate military traditions developed until at least World War I. Subsequently major political and social changes have tended to break-down the historical continuity that had been a source of military tradition in many armies.
+Within Europe a wide variety of separate military traditions developed until at least World War I. Subsequently, major political and social changes have tended to break-down the historical continuity that had been a source of military tradition in many armies.